-You can use EduBrite's pre-formatted word templates to create tests and questions in offline manner.
-We recomend this approach if you like to create questions with equations.
-Word has built in equation editor which can be very handy in using this approach to create your questions.
+You can use EduBrite's pre-formatted Word templates to create tests and questions in an offline manner.
+We recommend this approach if you like to create questions with equations.
+Word has a built-in equation editor which can be very handy in using this approach to create your questions.
 Another approach for adding equations is to use Math Type's online service

 The word document follows a tabular structure.
-The first table defines test's basic information and remaining document contains one table each for each question.
+The first table defines the basic information of a test and the remaining document contains one table each for each question.

 Sample Word Templates

-Here are few sample test templates in MS Word format
+Here are a few sample test templates in MS Word format:

 - Template for Single and Multiple Choice questions

 - Template for Fill in Blank and Short numeric response questions

 - Template with all supported question types with SR, MR, Matching, Fill in the blank, Grid question types and inlined images